epfl-ada/ada-2024-project-theundocumentedanalysts/README.md

 ## Research Questions

-1. **How do actors' careers evolve over time in terms of genre and emotional tone?**
-2. **What collaborative actor constellations are associated with higher box office success or critical acclaim?**
+1. **What collaborative actor constellations are associated with higher box office success or critical acclaim?**
-3. **How has the portrayal of villains, especially sympathetic or complex antagonists, evolved over time across different genres?**
+2. **How has the portrayal of villains, especially sympathetic or complex antagonists, evolved over time across different genres?**
-4. **Can we identify patterns between actor collaboration networks and the rise of specific character archetypes, like the sympathetic villain?**
+3. **Can we identify patterns between actor collaboration networks and the rise of specific character archetypes, like the sympathetic villain?**
-5. **What potential movie plotlines can be generated based on an actor’s career history in genres and emotional tones?**
+4. **How do the attributes of actors, directors, and movie plot content influence the predicted IMDb score and box office revenue of a movie, and can a predictive model effectively quantify these influences to provide accurate estimations?**

 ## Proposed Additional Datasets